 How to sauté mushrooms for mushroom tacos (or any recipe!)

 - Once cleaned, cut your mushrooms into slices.
 Make sure they’re roughly the same thickness for even cooking.

-- Add the minced garlic, salt and pepper and sauté over medium-high heat.
+- Add minced garlic, salt, and pepper, and sauté over medium-high heat.
 The mushrooms will release some juices.
 Be sure to stir the mushrooms occasionally to prevent sticking but don’t stir them too much as you want them to brown quickly.